lineup30min/cse15l-lab-reports/lab-report-1-week-2.md

     ![comd6.png](comd6.png)
 4. mkdir: make directory

-    It will create a new directory, like `mkdir new dierctoryname`.
+    It will create a new directory, like `mkdir new directoryname`.

     ![comd7.png](comd7.png)